cashubtc/nuts/XX.md

 ---

-_TODO: should this, or another NUT, talked about the transport for all of this, e.g. JSON over Websockets?
-I guess not_
+_TODO: should this, or a separate NUT, talked about the transport for all of this, e.g. JSON over Websockets?_

 _TODO: the mint could notice that the 2x2 P2PK swap happens just before two separate 1x1 swaps that add to the same amount, and therefore reasonably conclude that this was a channel.
 Should Alice and Charlie delay stage 2 in order to have a little more privacy?_

-_TODO: For a little more privacy (for those not using P2BPK) Alice and Charlie could specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specifically?_
+_TODO: For a little more privacy (for those not using P2BPK) Alice and Charlie could specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specifically?
+Or maybe we ignore this issue and just make use of Blinded keys throughout the channel, in cases where the receiver's wallet support it_

 This describes how Alice can set up a one-way payment channel from herself to Charlie.
 Using public information such as Charlie's public key and his preferred mints and keysets,